ShubhamKumar89/diff_fRepo_vs_oRepo/README.md

-# CCompare forked repository w.r.t. original repository
+# Compare forked repository w.r.t. original repository

 To check the difference between your forked repository and the original one, you can follow these steps: